 If you write patterns for other people to use, you ought to have a style sheet.
 Having a style sheet will help to ensure that your patterns are consistent and complete, and save time writing and editing.
 I wrote this post to answer your questions about what a style sheet is, why you should have one, and how to develop and use your own style sheet.
 If you are not a knit designer, you may find this post a bit boring, but that’s okay!
 Come back next time and I’ll have a new pattern to talk about.

 The easiest place to start is with a list of abbreviations.
 Your style sheet should include all the possible abbreviations that you could ever use in a knitting pattern.
-There aren’t any true standards for knitting abbreviations, but every brand has their own list.
+There aren’t any true standards for knitting abbreviations, but every brand has its own list.
 I’ve listed links to the abbreviations lists used by a few major publishers below, as well as my own.

-Phrasing is not what you say, but how you say it.
+The phrasing is not what you say, but how you say it.
 The five sentences that follow say exactly the same thing, but in different ways.
 Which one you choose will depend upon several different factors.
 How much space do you have?
 If you’re planning to publish in print you may want to save space by choosing option 1.
 Who is your audience?
 If you’re writing for beginners options 2 or 5 will probably be your best choice, whereas if your pattern is written to appeal to experienced knitters you might choose option 3.
 Option 4 is not one that I would recommend, but I included it because I see it used sometimes by independent designers.
 If I saw this in a pattern I was editing I would suggest replacing it with 1 or 2 because it’s not clear what the third asterisk refers to.

 - Row 1: [K2, P2] to end.